simnibs/simnibs-installer/README.md

-# SimNIBS Installer
+# SimNIBS Installer (DEPRECATED)

-Installer for SimNIBS
+Installer for SimNIBS.
+THIS INSTALLER IS DEPRECATED.
+PLEASE GO TO www.simnibs.org for information on how to install the latest SimNIBS versions.

 ## Build Status